 Acknowledgments

-We express our strong thanks to the AWIPEV staff, i.e. Rene Buergi and Verena Mohaupt who made the continuous operartion of the underwater observatory in this remote side possible.
+We express our strong thanks to the AWIPEV staff, i.e. Rene Buergi and Verena Mohaupt who made the continuous operation of the underwater observatory in this remote site possible.
 We furthermore want to thank the numerous divers from the AWI dive group who did a great work during our maintenance missions as well as María Algueró Muñiz and Cornelia Bucholz for species identification of the jellyfish and the mysids.
 Special thanks also go to Christian Wiencke who stongly supported the idea of a cabled underwater observatory at AWIPEV in the initialisation phase.
 This work has been supported through the Coastal Observing System for Northern and Arctic Seas (COSYNA).

 References